 If that wasn’t daunting enough, remember that there’s more to managing a retirement plan than administration and compliance.
 Unless you want to handle your plan’s investment strategy yourself, you need an investment advisor and manager.

 So what’s considered a fair market expense ratio?
 It depends on your size.
 While it sounds counterintuitive, smaller companies usually have higher expense ratios.
-Businesses with 50 employees have an average expense ratio of 1.14 percent.
-In comparison, the average ratio for a company with 2,000 employees is 0.7 percent.
+Businesses with 50 employees have an average expense ratio of 1.68%.
+In comparison, the average ratio for a company with 2,000 employees is 0.7%.
 While those percentages sound small, they result in exponentially higher fees as holdings grow.
-Because small businesses have enough to worry about, Guideline keeps its average expense ratio for managed portfolios down to just 0.06 percent.
+Because small businesses have enough to worry about, Guideline keeps its average expense ratio for managed portfolios down to just 0.067%.

 ✅ Guideline offers a full suite of options for companies and their employees, including traditional, Roth, and Safe Harbor plan designs.
 Learn more >

 There’s no one-size-fits-all approach to saving for retirement.
 Employers have access to a variety of creative solutions for boosting participation and rewarding employees who save.
 You’ll want to make sure that the providers you consider can accommodate your needs.